ECP to begin vote registration of overseas Pakistanis from Sept 1

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Finally, a dream-come-true moment for the overseas Pakistanis aspiring to cast their votes: The Election Commission of Pakistan (ECP) will start registering their votes from Saturday and continue it until September 15, a senior ECP official said.
+ISLAMABAD:-Finally, a dream-come-true moment for overseas Pakistanis aspiring to cast their votes: The Election Commission of Pakistan (ECP) will start registering their votes from Saturday onward until September 15, a senior ECP official said.

 The decision is to be advertised in the mass media and through the country’s diplomatic missions.
 The pilot project would ascertain the efficacy, secrecy, security and financial feasibility of Internet voting through the upcoming by-elections.